pietromenna/jekyll-cayman-theme/_posts/logging-left-hand-right-hand.markdown

 1. create a dictionary of 30 key/values pairs where key is some string and value is a locally held variable.
 2. creates a string of that dictionary with `json.dumps` (json formatting is ungodly slow in python)

 This is a pretty realistic example that you could easily run across.
-If that object is logged 6 times in a data processing pipeline and it is done for say 1 million objects, you now are calling json.dumps 6 million times.
+If that object is logged 6 times in a data processing pipeline and it is done for 1 million objects, you now are calling json.dumps 6 million times.

 And if you aren't in debug that is 6 million calls to a slow function (`json.dumps`) that are being made with absolutely zero benefit!